 Gail Snelgar [Dubbo Community Health Liver Clinic]

-Our most recent recipient, Gail is Registered Nurse at the Dubbo Community Health Liver Clinic where she has led the development of hepatitis services in Western NSW.
+Gail is a Registered Nurse at the Dubbo Community Health Liver Clinic where she has led the development of hepatitis services in Western NSW.

 She has fostered hepatitis programs that have provided essential access to both Aboriginal and non-Indigenous people across very different settings and forged new partnerships, provided education and developed much needed services in many areas across Western NSW.